Aiven-Open/klaw-docs/docs/docs/howto/users.rst

 Manage users
 ============

-Klaw maintains users stored in its metadata.
-However, :doc:`authentication <./authentication>` can be different based on configuration.
-Every user is associated to a team, and a role.
-User can switch between multiple teams, if 'switch teams' flag is enabled for the user.
+Klaw stores user information in its metadata, and the method of :doc:`authentication <./authentication>` may vary depending on the configuration.
+Each user is associated with a team and a role, and if the **Switch teams** flag is enabled, they can switch between multiple teams.

-User Signup
+User signup
 -----------

-In the home page of Klaw, there is an option for a user to signup.
+To sign up for a user account in Klaw, you can access the option on the homepage.

 .. image:: /../../_static/images/users/SignUp.png

+To complete the sign-up process, follow these steps:

-1. Fill in the necessary fields and submit.
+1. Fill out all the required fields.
+2. Submit your information.
-2. A request is created for Admins to approve.
+3. After submitting your information, a request will be created for the administrators to approve.
-3. On approval, user is assigned to 'STAGING TEAM', which can be changed later.
+4. Once approved, you will be assigned to the **STAGING TEAM**, which can be changed later.

 Profile update
 --------------

-After logging in, a user can update his profile from My Profile menu.
-User's email id and Name can be updated.
+After logging in, you can update your profile information, including your email address and name, from the **My Profile** menu.

 Change password
 ---------------

-A user can change his/her password from the Change Password menu.
+You can change your password from the **Change Password** menu.

 Update other users
 ------------------

-As an Administrator (with permission ADD_EDIT_DELETE_USERS), other user's attributes (team, role, name, email id, switch teams) can be updated.
+Administrators who have been granted the ``ADD_EDIT_DELETE_USERS`` permission can modify the attributes of other users, including their team, role, name, email address, and ability to switch teams.